STAT545-UBC/STAT545-UBC-original-website/git00_index.md

   * Find a [powerful Git client](git02_git-clients.html) if you'd like to minimize your usage of Git from the command line.

-  * The [Curated Git Links of 2014](http://thelinell.com/2014/12/23/curated-git-links-of-2014/) collected by Linell Bonnette range "from easy fixes to (mindblown)".
-They might help you get out of some common pickles as your usage becomes more advanced.

   * It's not you, it's Git!
-If you're not crying already, these fictional-but-realistic Git man pages should do the trick: [git-man-page-generator](http://git-man-page-generator.lokaltog.net)
+If you're not crying already, these fictional-but-realistic Git man pages should do the trick: [git-man-page-generator](http://git-man-page-generator.lokaltog.net).